 Jim: Could you name, uh, one or two of those badges for us?

 Jennie: Yeah.
 I would say, um, my dad was unfaithful to my mom.
 And I think that was one thing coming into marriage is maybe I was just really, um, suspecting in, like-

 Jim: So, trust.

-Jennie: …just the trust already.
-And Levi’s never given a reason ever to, um – to misuse that trust.
-But because of that’s…
+Jennie: … and Levi’s never given a reason ever to misuse that trust, but because of that’s kinda what-

-Jennie: …kind of the baggage that I brought in the marriage…
+Jennie: … the baggage that I brought in-

-Jennie: …that that was definitely one thing that was so unfair to him because he would talk to a girl, and I’d be like, “Oh, my gosh.
-Like, everything’s out of control and crazy.”
-But the truth is – is that he loves me and that I was putting an undue thing on him.
+Jennie: … marriage that that was definitely one thing that, that was so unfair to him, ’cause he would talk to a girl, and I’d be like, “Oh, my gosh.
+Like, everything’s outta control and crazy,” but the truth is is that he loves me and that I was putting an undue thing on him.